msillano/IoTwebUI/DIY ESP3266/Modding switch/README.md

 **General Considerations:**

-* Galvanic isolation between the low voltage control circuit and the 230V power circuit is crucial for safety and the ability to make changes.
+* Galvanic isolation between the low-voltage control circuit and the 230V power circuit is crucial for safety and the ability to make changes.
 * Knowledge of the electrical characteristics of the input pin (voltage, current, activation threshold) is essential for the integration of sensors and microcontrollers.
 * Using an ESP32 microcontroller opens the way to more advanced features, such as complex signal processing and wireless communication.